mblenczewski/180bot/README.md

 # 180bot

-A private discord bot for the 180days server
+A Discord bot written for a private server